-Aerospike Database uses a Shared-Nothing architecture, where:
+Aerospike Database uses a shared-nothing (SN) architecture, where:

 - Every node in the Aerospike cluster is identical.

 - There is no single point of failure.

 Using the Aerospike Smart Partitions™ algorithm, data distributes evenly across all nodes in the cluster.

 For convenience, we refer to the first copy of a partition as the master, and the second copy and each subsequent copy of a partition as replicas.
 In proper terms, all copies of a partition are replicas.

 In the Aerospike Database, a namespace is a collection of data that has common storage, such as on a specific drive, and policies, such as the number of replica copies for each record in the namespace.
 Each namespace is divided into 4096 logical partitions, which are evenly distributed between the cluster nodes.
 This means that if there are n nodes in the cluster, each node stores ~1/n of the data.

 Aerospike uses a deterministic hash process to consistently map a record to a single partition.

 To determine record assignment to a partition, the record's key (of any size) is hashed into a 20-byte fixed-length digest using RIPEMD160.
 The partition ID of the record is determined using 12 bits of this digest.

 RIPEMD160, a field-tested, extremely random hash function, ensures that records distribute evenly on a partition by partition basis.
 Furthermore, Aerospike evenly distributes the record containing partitions across the nodes in a cluster, thus ensuring an even distribution of records to nodes.